JuliaPy/SymPy.jl/examples/tutorial.md

 coeff(collect(expand(A1), w), w^2)
 ```

-Either way, we see the leading coefficient, $-1/2 - \pi/8$, is negative, so the maximum can only happen at an endpoint or the vertex of the parabola.
-Now we check that when $w=0$ (the left endpoint) the area is $0$:
+Either way, the leading coefficient, $-1/2 - \pi/8$, is negative, so
+the maximum can only happen at an endpoint or the vertex of the
+parabola.
+Now we check that when $w=0$ (the left endpoint) the area is
+$0$:

 ```
 subs(A1, w, 0)